hadeelhsaad/hadeelhsaad.github.io/content/_index.md

         Ph.D.
 Candidate in Paleontology
         University of Michigan

-        I use museum data, fossil and living fishes, and spatial analyses to investigate how marine fish diversity and distributions have shifted through the Cenozoic.
+        I use museum data,fossil and living fishes, and spatial analyses to investigate how marine fish diversity and distributions have shifted through the Cenozoic.
       primary_action:
         text: "View my research"
         url: "/research/"